jecottrell3/bridge/README.txt

 	The last argument is the Number of Deals, defaulting to 1000.

 	NOTE: Suit lengths are in Hex; A is 10, B is 11, C is 12, and D is 13.

+** score contracts
+	Scores Bridge Hands.
+Print  the Score for Each Contract.
+	With no arguments, print ACBL Score Table.

 * NOTES: